hendri54/hendri54.github.io/private/light_rail/cost.md

 {{../../markdown_header.txt}}

+This document is no longer updated.
+See [the summary document](dolrt_comprehensive.pdf).

 # DOLRT as a Lifetime Commuter Pass

 Here is my way of thinking about DOLRT.
 GoTriangle offers a few thousand people lifetime commuter passes that shuttle riders between 18 permanently fixed stations at 18 mph.
 How much does one commuter pass cost?
 About $1 million.